 The Journey & Supporting Work

 The video below shows my supporting work and panoramic in situ at Gorleson On Sea in Norfolk (via YouTube).
-The most recent work (2024) is from 1:00 on the video:
+The video begins with the work from 2023, and from 2024 from 1:00:

 The video below shows the complete panorama exhibited at Gorleston on Sea in October 2024, showing the essence of walking alongside it, as I did along the Norfolk coastal path when researching the work.
 The first 1:40 of the footage is from work dated 2023, with the rest being the final section of the Norfolk Coastal Walk 70m, dated 2024.
 I have added a ‘muffled’ effect (captured whilst on my walk) to indicate the transition of panoramic work time frame: